 When you’re fourteen and life has been nothing but hurt and disappointment, maybe it’s time to strike out on your own.
 But after leaving the boring village and foster home for the excitement of London, Raya finds out she’s a witch, with this annoying habit of time-travelling – by accident.
 And this sarcastic witch’s cat Oscar tags along for the ride.
 But why would she fling herself into the midst of the Essex Witch Trials in 1645 England?
 After being arrested by Matthew Hopkins, one of history’s most notorious witch hunters, her social worker and witch mentor Bryony goes back to try to save them from the gallows.
 But returning to present day London remains out of reach with Raya’s powers still out of control when they find themselves in 1645 Istanbul/Constantinople.
 There, life is more amazing than she ever dreamed.
 Can she stay?
-And at what cost? (via Goodreads)
+And at what cost?
+Read Being a Witch to find out. (via Goodreads)

 I received an ARC from author Sara Pascoe in exchange for an honest review.